Shopping Cart

 Myth: Designer sunnies are best

-Expensive shades may look cool or get admiring glances, but the lenses are not necessarily better than those in less expensive sunglasses.
-What’s critical is that they offer ‘100% UVA and UVB protection.’
-Ensure that you purchase your eyewear from reputable dealers to ensure that the lenses in fact offer the level of protection they claim to.
+Expensive designer sunglasses may look stylish and get admiring glances, but the lenses are not necessarily better than those in less expensive frames.
+What’s critical is that they offer 100% UVA and UVB protection.
+When you shop for sunglasses, ensure you purchase your eyewear through reputable dealers who stock trusted brands.
+This guarantees that the lenses actually offer the level of protection they claim to provide.

 Myth: Size isn't everything

 Bigger sunglasses cover not just your eyes, but also the sensitive skin around them.
-That’s a win-win situation.
+That’s a win-win situation for style and protection.
 Smaller lens designs in contrast can allow UV light to reach your eyes around the edges of the lenses.

 Myth: Scratch and sniff

-A scratch on your new sunglasses won’t affect your vision, but damage to the lens can cause eye strain.
+A scratch on your new sunglasses may seem minor, but damage to the lens can cause eye strain over time.
 To avoid scratches, keep your sunnies in their protective cover when you’re not wearing them.
-Use a lens spray and soft cloth to clean them.
+Use a lens spray and a microfiber cloth to clean them properly.
+Never use clothing or rough materials that could damage your lenses.

 Myth: Any pair cuts the glare

-Not true – to reduce glare (especially useful while at the beach, when driving or fishing, for example) you need Polarized lenses to eliminate glare from horizontal surfaces.
-If you wear prescription sunnies, why not ask to add on an any reflection coating too!
+Not true.
+To reduce glare effectively, especially useful while at the beach or when driving, you need polarised lenses to eliminate glare from horizontal surfaces.
+Polarised lenses improve contrast and make it easier to see clearly in bright conditions.
+If you wear prescription sunnies, why not ask to add an anti-reflection coating too!

 Myth: Sunglasses come with an expiry date